 I say, darlings, this is not just any old Pimm’s, in fact, this vodka-laced, fabulously fruity infusion which boasts a bountiful taste of our English summer hedgerows, was bestowed upon Miss Windsor many years ago by her darling friend Sir Brian – Oh, what a generous chap!

 And so with a recipe in mind for my pantry find, I wished to perform a bit of a Miss Windsor twist, thus adding a tad more than just the ‘bog-standard’ lemonade - as my modern mentor: the jolly old internet recommends!
 So, of course, I called upon my trusty Mrs Beeton who offered me her rather luscious lemonade recipe – phew!
 (Link available at the end of introduction)

 Moving swiftly on, I expect most of you are familiar with Pimm’s No.1 Cup – a gin-based herbaceous cocktail, which during the 1800’s, Mr James Pimm’s of London originally invented to promote one’s health – I say, I do often wonder if he succeeded in that department?
 Anyway, you’ll be pleased to know, in total there are six varieties of Pimm’s – How fascinating!

-Darlings, interestingly, the refreshment in question was introduced to the UK in 1964 and goes by the grand title of Pimm’s No.6 Cup – Well, what do ya know!
-In fact, this particular digit served as the perfect foundation for the divine creation of Blackberry & Elderflower Pimm’s – which first graced the market of fine liquor in 2012 – How spiffing!
+Darlings, rather interestingly, the refreshment in question was introduced to the UK in 1964 and goes by the grand title of Pimm’s No.6 Cup – well, what do ya know!
+In fact, this particular digit served as the perfect foundation for the divine creation of Blackberry & Elderflower Pimm’s which first graced the market of fine liquor in 2012 – How spiffing!